 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 It's hard to find a better school than California Polytechnic State University - San Luis Obispo if you wish to pursue Teacher Education Subject Specific as a major.
-Students who graduate from this program report average early career earnings of subject specific ed and mid-career earnings of $69,871.
+California Polytechnic State University - San Luis Obispo teacher education subject specific students receive 23.0% more than the average subject specific ed graduate.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Pepperdine University is a good option for students pursuing a Teacher Education Subject Specific degree.
-After graduating, Subject Specific Ed students typically earn around $37,328 at the beginning of their careers.
+Pepperdine University teacher education subject specific students earn 18.3% more than the typical subject specific ed grad.
 Positioned in Malibu, California, Pepperdine offers a dependable, suburban experience for students.

 University of California - Santa Cruz is a wonderful decision for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific major at University of California - Santa Cruz get 12.0% above the average college grad in this field.
 Based in Santa Cruz, California, this university is ideal for learners who prosper in an urban atmosphere.

 California State University - Sacramento is among your top options if you want to study Teacher Education Subject Specific.
-Students from the Teacher Education Subject Specific degree program at California State University - Sacramento make 11.1% above the typical graduate with the same degree.
+Soon after graduating, Subject Specific Ed students generally make an average of $38,005 in their early careers.
 With over 20,000 undergraduates, California State University - Sacramento is among the largest schools in the nation.

 Chapman University is a great choice for students pursuing a Teacher Education Subject Specific degree.
 Students who graduate from this program report average early career wages of subject specific ed and mid-career wages of $64,134.
 Positioned in Orange, California, this institution is a strong option for students who enjoy the exhilaration of a significant city.